Xaeroxe/async-io-typed/README.md

 ### High-level overview

+***Connection Initial Description***

+Version 1 of the protocol did not send this description.
+Version 2 is the first version that sends a startup description.
+The first 8 bytes sent on the channel are the little endian protocol version number.
+If the reader is not compatible with the message version provided, it must terminate immediately.
+Immediately following the version, the sender will describe the features of the message stream it is about to send.
+Those features are as follows.

+**Version 1**

+Version 1 did not send an initial description.
+All optional features are disabled in version 1.

+**Version 2**
+- `name`: checksum_enabled, `size`: 1 byte, `possible values`: 2 or 3, `notes`: 2 indicates checksums will be sent, 3 indicates checksums will not be sent.

+***Message stream***

-The byte stream is split up into messages.
+After the initial description, the byte stream is split up into messages.
 Every message begins with a `length` value.
 After `length` bytes have been read, a new message can begin immediately afterward.
 This `length` value is the entirety of the header of a message.
-Messages have no footer.
-The bytes read out of a message are then deserialized into a Rust type via [`bincode`](https://github.com/bincode-org/bincode), using the following configuration
+If checksums are enabled, the 8 bytes immediately following the message are the checksum of the message.
+This checksum is determined by hashing the bytes of the message using SipHash 2-4.
+If checksums are disabled, instead the next message begins immediately.
+The bytes from the message are then deserialized into a Rust type via [`bincode`](https://github.com/bincode-org/bincode), using the following configuration.

 ```rust,ignore
 bincode::DefaultOptions::new()